-Not yet legislated for, but announced in July 2017. and currently the subject of a review launched in December 2021.
+Not yet legislated for but announced in July 2017 and the subject of a review to be undertaken within two years of the next Parliament.

 Life expectancies have increased significantly over recent decades, so your plans for saving should allow for a longer retirement than you may have anticipated.